 After the storm ends, be sure the system is safe before turning your heating and cooling system back on.
 First, confirm there are no signals of damage and remove any debris surrounding the equipment.
 Try to evaluate and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
 Call 407-329-7661 for a system inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional to ensure safe working, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into your equipment or ductwork.

-If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all year long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and air conditioning system in working order all year long.